mjjw-github/NoSQL-Coarse/MongoDB/Exercise3.md

 db.myfirstcollection.find( {sql: {$not: {$type: 2}}}).pretty()
 ```
 You can do this for types "array" etc.
-Note there is a bug in MongoDB 3.4 and prior
 ```
 db.myfirstcollection.find( {apis: {$type: "array"}}).pretty()
 db.myfirstcollection.find( {apis: {$type: "string"}}).pretty()
 ```
-Find embedded documents (e.g., location:)
+Find embedded documents (e.g., consistency:)
 ```
 db.myfirstcollection.find( {consistency:{ eventual:"yes", immediate:"can be decided upon write"}}).pretty()
 db.myfirstcollection.find( {consistency:{ eventual:"yes"}}).pretty()
 ```
-$where operator uses a JavaScript expression or function as it"s parameter that can be executed for all documents
-This a slow operation that cannot leverage indexes, so avoid it if you can.
+$where operator uses a JavaScript expression or function as it's parameter that can be executed for all documents.
+However, this a slow operation that cannot leverage indexes, so avoid it if you can.
 ```
 db.myfirstcollection.find( {$where: "this.initialrelease > 2008"}).pretty() //string containing javascript expression "this.initialrelease > 2008"
 ```